garthheff/CTF-Writeups/TryHackMe/lightroom.md

 Please enter your username: ' or '1'='1'
 Error: unrecognized token: "'1'' LIMIT 30"
 ```
-Ahh get around the sytax error with
+In the error we see two '' where we have injected the SQL, so to get around the sytax error we remove ' from the end of our injection,
 ```
 Please enter your username: ' or '1'='1
 Password: tF8tj2o94WE4LKC